 - Template poster for a "Grill a Bishop" evening for you to adapt as you wish is here

-- Logos for Crossroads and Blackburn Diocese can be found here
+- Logos for Blackburn Diocese including the Vision logo can be found here

 - Social media

-- On the build-up to Crossroads, and throughout the event itself, you should maximise the use of social media - for example, to profile events and engage with people to introduce them to Jesus.
+- On the build-up to your event and throughout the event itself, you should maximise the use of social media - for example, to profile events and engage with people to introduce them to Jesus.

 - If you have a church Facebook page and Twitter account for example, make sure you post details about your events and respond to any requests for more information.
 The same goes for any other social media you are using, such as YouTube, Instagram and Tumblr.

-- If you do use Twitter, follow @cofelancs and @crossroads_info and for maximum impact please include @cofelancs and @crossroads_info in your tweets (as well as the hashtag #crossroadslancs of course).
+- If you use Twitter, follow @cofelancs and for maximum impact please include @cofelancs in your tweets

-Following the 'Get Your Church Noticed' training day, with Ronnie Semley and Neil Pugmire, his colleague from Portsmouth Diocese, there is lots more useful, common sense communication information and advice available from the communications pages of the website here
+Following the 'Get Your Church Noticed' training day, in Summer 2016 with Ronnie Semley and Neil Pugmire, his colleague from Portsmouth Diocese, there is lots more useful, common sense communication information and advice available from the communications pages of the website here